ervandew/eclim/src/doc/content/index.rst

 2008
 -----------

-| **Eclim 1.3.6** is now available.
+| **Eclim 1.4.0** is now available.
+| Please note that eclim now requires the latest version of `eclipse`_
+  (Ganymede, 3.4.x).

+Also note that the eclipse pdt plugin which serves as the base for eclim's php support has not yet been released for the latest version of eclipse.
+For this reason php support has been temporarily removed from this release and will hopefully return soon after the pdt team releases a Ganymede (3.4) compatible version.

-| One major change worth noting, is that eclim is now licensed under the GPLv3.
+Another major change worth noting, is that eclim is now licensed under the GPLv3.
 This was done to give eclim the freedom to integrate with other GPL projects in the future.
 The documentation will remain under the Apache 2 license for the time being.

-You can view the :ref:`release notes <1.3.6>` for more info.
+You can view the :ref:`release notes <1.4.0>` for more info.

 -----------
 2008-03-11